Murder of Dawn Olanick: MISSING (HBO Documentary)

 After extensive print media coverage in 1982, Lt.
 Eric Kranz, the original lead investigator from the Blairstown Police Department, was contacted by HBO regarding the Princess Doe case and asked if the channel could chronicle the case in an upcoming documentary entitled MISSING.
 Kranz agreed and the segment was filmed over the course of several weeks.
 Kranz was shown following leads as they came in.
 The documentary was notable for containing actual footage of the recovery of Princess Doe's body along with footage shot by HBO of Princess Doe's 1983 funeral.
 The documentary also contained a segment following the Johnny Gosch disappearance.

 Lt.
 Kranz, now retired, coined the name "Princess Doe" early in the investigation and also managed to get the case covered extensively in the media.
 The case was used as the impetus for recording unidentified crime victims in the NCIC database at the national level.
 Princess Doe became the first such case entered by the FBI director.

 Miscellaneous

 The case was featured on America's Most Wanted in 2012 in hopes to generate new information in the case.

 The same year, the most recent reconstruction was broadcast on CNN.

-In 2022 the case was featured on the true-crime podcast Method & Madness.